 We require of our entrants a working knowledge of Differential Calculus, which in turn requires a minimum of a single course in Calculus, taken in High School, Community College, College, or elsewhere.
 At least one semester of undergraduate calculus, or equivalent, passed with at least a B grade is required for admissions.

 To do economics properly, one needs Multivariable Calculus especially partial differentiation (typically covered in more advanced Calculus courses).
-Those who have not taken any course in Multivariable Calculus are required to take our non-credit, but full-length, Math Methods for Economists course in their first semester, which is available both on-site and on-line, and costs only half our usual tuition.
+Those who have not taken any course in Multivariable Calculus are required to take our three undergraduate credit, full-length, Math Methods for Economists course in their first semester, which is available on-line, and costs half our usual tuition.
+The course does not count toward the degree.
 It covers those parts of Integral Calculus, Multivariable Calculus, Optimization Theory, and Linear Algebra, which are necessary to pursue economics.
 For those required to take Math Methods, the course is treated academically as part of the Core.
 Thus, all rules applying to the Core apply to Math Methods.